 So, let’s take a look at things to do and see in 24 hours in Vila do Conde.

-The main pull to this town is the beach life that is on offer.
-While the town has all of the amenities you would expect from a beach resort, Vila do Conde still manages to ooze bags of charm, with quaint squares and beautiful buildings from another age gone by.
+While the town has all of the amenities you would expect from a beach resort, Vila do Conde still manages to ooze bags of charm with quaint squares and beautiful buildings.

-The main beaches in the area are the Praia Azul and the Praia da Azurara.
-The area is still underdeveloped, so you will find the beaches have a more natural feel, with white sands and deep, blue ocean.
-Perfect for a spot of sun-worshipping after your day on the Camino de Santiago.
+The area is still underdeveloped, so the main beaches of Praia Azul and the Praia da Azurara have a more natural feel with white sands and crystal clear water.
+The perfect for a spot of sun-worshipping after a day on the Camino de Santiago.

 Historical Centre & Religious Buildings

-Vila do Conde is not all about the beach – the colourful town has a beautiful historical centre about a kilometre north of the Ave, which has been well preserved.
+Vila do Conde is a colourful town which has a well-preserved beautiful historical centre about a kilometre north of the Ave.

-The traditional old town also has a small fishing port where old-fashioned boats dot the river banks.
-A beautiful place to explore for an afternoon.
+The traditional old town has a small fishing port where old-fashioned boats dot the river banks.
+A charming place to explore for an afternoon.